nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 For example, updates on ConfigMaps that are used by the Pods.

 Since Kubernetes will perform a rolling upgrade for every Kubernetes workload independently, three database processes can be restarted at once.
-Upgrade without downtime is only possible if all databases in the domain have sufficient redundancy:
+Upgrade without downtime is only possible if all databases in the domain have sufficient redundancy.

+Requirements for upgrade without downtime are:
 - Every database must have more than `max-lost-archives + 1` SMs, and these SMs must be part of the same StatefulSet or on different clusters.
 If `--max-lost-archives` option is not configured, the default value of `0` is used.
-- Every database must have more than one TE where TEs can be deployed in one or several TE groups.
+- Every database must have more than one TE that can be deployed in one or multiple TE groups.
 - There must be more than one AP in the domain.
-To retain Raft majority during the upgrade it's recommended to configure three or more APs.
+To retain Raft majority during the upgrade it is recommended to configure three or more APs.

 > **Note**: The `pendingReconnectTimeout` setting defines how much time the NuoDB Admin will wait for the database processes to reconnect.
 In certain situations, the default timeout (60 sec.) may need to be increased to get a reliable upgrade.